 Environmental problems are place specific.
 They may share some attributes with other problems and this might allow some degree of generalization, but one of the three tenets of adaptive management (Norton 2005) is that problems are place specific and that you have to understand the immediate context as well as the larger scale framework.
-There are many issues related to dealing with scale in environmental problems (See Chapter 5), and one of them is to decide what size of community can participate in the conversation on a particular problem.
+There are many issues related to dealing with scale in environmental problems (See Chapter 3), and one of them is to decide how many people can actually participate in the conversation on a particular problem.
 The community may be all the people and groups that are involved in this specific problem and who can demonstrate that they are dependent on the results.